Photo credit: Ben Wicks, Unsplash.

 If they want to cycle to school then make sure they take their Cycling Proficiency test before they start secondary school.
-Most primary schools will hold a training scheme for their year 6 children, but if not you can always book a family session with a local instructor – obviously when we are all out of lockdown.
+Most primary schools will hold a training scheme for their year 6 children, but if not you can always book a family session with a local instructor.

-Older teenagers will start to go out on their own a lot more, so naturally they’ll encounter the road a lot more often, whether they’re learning to drive or just out and about with friends (the latter, of course, not for the time being).
-They may even have a part-time job that they need to get to (especially if they’re a key worker!), so road safety is more important than ever at this stage.
+Older teenagers will start to go out on their own a lot more, so naturally they’ll encounter the road a lot more often, whether they’re learning to drive, travelling to college or just out and about with friends.
+They may even have a job that they need to get to, so road safety is more important than ever at this stage.

 You can start to talk about the consequences of dangerous driving, unsafely crossing the road and cycling on the road.
 It’s OK to mention road traffic collisions and the impact it has on their own lives and their family’s lives.
 For example, you can let them know a few stats such as one in five crashes are caused by new drivers or that five people die every day on Britain’s roads…and so many more are seriously injured.
 It may seem hard-hitting but that is the reality of road safety.
 Brake says “Whilst young people make up only 7% of licence holders, they represent over 20% of drivers killed or seriously injured in car crashes.”